 Do insist that bubbles are kept as small as possible to minimise contact and mixing.

 Don’t olerate bubbles being routinely breached.
 Every breach increases the risk of transmission.

 Do ensure measures are in place to handle pupils’ work safely, through online systems or with quarantine arrangements.

-Don’t agree to learning walks, book scrutiny and lesson observations, or other non-essential, in-school accountability processes that just cause stress and risk spreading the virus.
+Don’t agree to unnecessary learning walks, book scrutiny and lesson observations, or other non-essential in-school accountability processes that risk spreading the virus.